mbsagin/OMDACS/README.md

 # OMDACS
-### Online Medical Diagnosis and Concultancy System - ASP.NET Core MVC Project
+### Online Medical Diagnosis and Concultancy System - ASP.NET MVC Project

 - db-script.sql has necessary tables for the project.
 - Project has server side validations.
 They must be with JS to improve server performance.